 Get outdoors and set foot on the Appalachian Trail, Catoctin Trail and more with the HCRP Trail Hike series!
 Make new friends and leave the driving to us; experienced leaders interpret points of interest along the way.
 Most hikes between 6-9 miles.
 Detailed information will be emailed to participants within a week of the Trail Hike date.
 Under 16 must be accompanied by a participating adult.
-Descriptions below - call Matt Medicus, 410-313-1769 for more information.
+Call Matt Medicus, 410-313-1769 for more information.